deepset-ai/haystack-tutorials/markdowns/20_Using_Haystack_with_REST_API.md

 Haystack enables you to apply the latest NLP technology to your own data and create production-ready applications.
 Building an end-to-end NLP application requires the combination of multiple concepts:
 * **DocumentStore** is the component in Haystack responsible for loading and storing text data in form of [Documents](https://docs.haystack.deepset.ai/docs/documents_answers_labels#document).
 In this tutorial, the DocumentStore will use Elasticsearch behind the scene.
-* **Haystack** pipelines convert files into Documents, index them to DocumentStore, and run NLP tasks such as question answering and document search.
+* **Haystack** pipelines convert files into Documents, index them to the DocumentStore, and run NLP tasks such as question answering and document search.
 * **REST API**, as a concept, allows applications to interact with each other by handling their queries and returning responses.
 There is `rest_api` application within Haystack that exposes Haystack's functionalities through a RESTful API.
 * **Docker** simplifies the environment setup needed to have Elasticsearch and Haystack API running.